Hyperglycemia: Diabetes mellitus

 Chronic hyperglycemia that persists even in fasting states is most commonly caused by diabetes mellitus.
 In fact, chronic hyperglycemia is the defining characteristic of the disease.
 Intermittent hyperglycemia may be present in prediabetic states.
 Acute episodes of hyperglycemia without an obvious cause may indicate developing diabetes or a predisposition to the disorder.

 In diabetes mellitus, hyperglycemia is usually caused by low insulin levels (diabetes mellitus type 1) and/or by resistance to insulin at the cellular level (diabetes mellitus type 2), depending on the type and state of the disease.
-Low insulin levels and/or insulin resistance prevent the body from converting glucose into glycogen (a starch-like source of energy stored mostly in the liver), which in turn makes it difficult or impossible to remove excess glucose from the blood.
+Low insulin levels or insulin resistance prevent the body from converting glucose into glycogen (a starch-like source of energy stored mostly in the liver), which in turn makes it difficult or impossible to remove excess glucose from the blood.
 With normal glucose levels, the total amount of glucose in the blood at any given moment is only enough to provide energy to the body for 20–30 minutes, and so glucose levels must be precisely maintained by the body's internal control mechanisms.
 When the mechanisms fail in a way that allows glucose to rise to abnormal levels, hyperglycemia is the result.

 Ketoacidosis may be the first symptom of immune-mediated diabetes, particularly in children and adolescents.
-Also, patients with immune-mediated diabetes, can change from modest fasting hyperglycemia to severe hyperglycemia and even ketoacidosis as a result of stress or an infection.
+Also, patients with immune-mediated diabetes can change from modest fasting hyperglycemia to severe hyperglycemia and even ketoacidosis as a result of stress or an infection.

 Insulin resistance

 Obesity has been contributing to increased insulin resistance in the global population.
 Insulin resistance increases hyperglycemia because the body becomes over saturated by glucose.
 Insulin resistance desensitizes insulin receptors, preventing insulin from lowering blood sugar levels.

-The leading cause of hyperglycemia in type 2 diabetes is the failure of insulin to suppress glucose production by glycolysis and gluconeogenesis due to insulin resistance.
+The leading cause of hyperglycemia in type 2 diabetes is the failure of insulin to suppress glucose production by glycogenolysis and gluconeogenesis due to insulin resistance.
 Insulin normally inhibits glycogenolysis, but fails to do so in a condition of insulin resistance, resulting in increased glucose production.
-In the liver, Fox06 normally promotes gluconeogenesis in the fasted state, but insulin blocks Fox06 upon feeding.
+In the liver, FOXO6 normally promotes gluconeogenesis in the fasted state, but insulin blocks Fox06 upon feeding.
 In a condition of insulin resistance insulin fails to block Fox06, resulting in continued gluconeogenesis even upon feeding.

 Medications

 Certain medications increase the risk of hyperglycemia, including: corticosteroids, octreotide, beta blockers, epinephrine, thiazide diuretics, statins, niacin, pentamidine, protease inhibitors, L-asparaginase, and antipsychotics.
-The acute administration of stimulants such as amphetamines typically produces hyperglycemia; chronic use, however, produces hypoglycemia.
+The administration of amphetamines initially produces hyperglycemia but later produces hypoglycemia.

-Thiazides are used to treat type 2 diabetes but it also causes severe hyperglycemia.
+Thiazides are used to treat hypertension in type 2 diabetes but also may cause hyperglycemia.